-With Event Tickets, you’re able to sell tickets using our built-in e-commerce option, Tribe Commerce, which works exclusively with PayPal.
+With Event Tickets, you’re able to sell tickets using our built-in e-commerce option, Tickets Commerce, which works with Stripe and PayPal.

 Event Tickets Plus extends Event Tickets by adding options to create and sell tickets using WooCommerce and Easy Digital Downloads.